Olympus SP-500 Ultra Zoom

 The Olympus SP 500 Ultra Zoom is a 6.0-megapixel compact ultra-zoom digital camera introduced by Olympus Corporation in 2005.

-It features a 2.5" LCD display, a 10x zoom lens, and 5x digital zoom in a compact lightweight body.
+It features a 2.5" LCD, a 10x zoom lens, and 5x digital zoom in a compact lightweight body.
 It is designed to satisfy the needs of both hobbyist photographers who desire full control over exposure settings and those that need only point and shoot simplicity.

 Lens

 The lens is an Olympus aspherical glass zoom lens 6.3 – 63mm.
 The 10x zoom is equivalent to 38-380mm in 35mm photography.

 Flash

 The camera has a built-in manual pop-up flash.